wso2/docs-is/en/includes/guides/authentication/enterprise-login/add-oidc-idp-login.md

 You need to register an OpenID Connect application with the external identity provider.
 Follow the identity provider's documentation to know how to register an OIDC application.

-You can use the following URL as the **callbackURL** of the application.
+You can use the following URL as the **Authorized redirect URL** (also known as callback URL) of the application.

 ```bash
 {{ product_url_format }}/commonauth
 ```

+!!!note
+    To configure an Identity Server instance as the external identity provider, see [register an OpenID Connect web app]({{base_path}}guides/applications/register-oidc-web-app)

 Once you register an application, you will receive the following:

 - **client_id** (also known as `app_id` or `application_id`)